Chart Color Schemes

 The level of residential development activity in Crib Point is very low in comparison to the average area assessed nationally by AreaSearch

-The population decline during this period suggests that new supply has likely kept up with demand, offering good choice to buyers.
-In terms of commercial development, $18.0 million in approvals have been registered this financial year, indicating moderate levels compared to Greater Melbourne, where Crib Point has significantly less development activity (68.0% below regional average per person).
-This limited new supply generally supports stronger demand and values for established homes, reflecting the area's maturity and possible planning constraints.
-New development consists of 67.0% standalone homes and 33.0% attached dwellings, expanding medium-density options across various price brackets.
-The estimated population density is 1321 people per dwelling approval, indicating a quiet, low activity development environment.
+The population decline during this period suggests that new supply has likely met demand, providing good choices for buyers.
+In terms of commercial development, $18.0 million in approvals have been registered in the current financial year, indicating moderate levels compared to Greater Melbourne, where activity is 69.0% higher per person.
+Crib Point's limited new supply generally supports stronger demand and values for established homes, which is also below average nationally, reflecting the area's maturity and possible planning constraints.
+New development consists of 71.0% standalone homes and 29.0% attached dwellings, maintaining the area's traditional low density character focused on family homes.
+The estimated population per dwelling approval is 1652 people, indicating a quiet, low activity development environment.

-Population forecasts suggest Crib Point will gain 333 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Population forecasts suggest Crib Point will gain 317 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development